object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

 .. warning::

-    When you come to the assessable programming tests that make up 100% of the assessment for this module, the code will be distributed and submitted using Git.
-It is therefore essential that you incorporate Git into your day to day workflow so that when you come to the test, it's second nature.
-You will not receive marks for test answers that are not committed and pushed.
+    When you come to real programming tasks in science and industry, the code will be distributed and managed using Git.
+It is therefore essential that you incorporate Git into your day to day workflow for this course.

 Visual Studio Code
 ..................

 Visual Studio Code is a Python-aware Integrated Development Environment (IDE).
-This means that it incorporates editing files with other programming features such as :ref:`debugging`, Git support, and built-in :ref:`terminal
+This means that it incorporates editing files with other programming features such as :ref:`debugging`, Git support, and a built-in :ref:`terminal
 <terminal-vscode>`.
 Visual Studio Code also provides an incredibly useful remote
 collaborative coding feature called Live Share.
-This will be very useful for getting remote help from an instructor.
+This will be very useful for getting remote help from the lecturer.

 Getting help
 ------------